Sitting Target: Cast

-Original novel
+Production

 The film is based on a novel by Laurence Henderson that was published in 1970.
-The Evening Standard called it "a sleep banushing pursuit story."
-The original novel focused on a duel between the escaped convict and Sergeant Milton.
+The original novel focused on a duel between the escaped convict Harry Lomart and Sergeant Milton.
+The Evening Standard called it "a sleep banishing pursuit story."

-Production

 The movie was made by MGM's British arm, under the auspices of Robert Littman.
 Douglas Hickox was signed to direct in July 1971.
 Filming started in September 1971.
 Due to restrictions about filming in British prisons, the prison sequences were filmed in Kilmainham Gaol, Dublin.
-The Winstanley and York Road Estates in Battersea feature prominently throughout the film as the setting for many of the action sequences of the main protagonist.
+The Winstanley and York Road Estates in Battersea feature prominently throughout the film as the setting for many of the action sequences of the main protagonist Lomart (Oliver Reed).

 Critical reception

 The Monthly Film Bulletin wrote: "Another glib and glossy thriller along the lines of Get Carter [1971] and Villain [1971], considerably shallower and more stereotyped than either as it grinds nastily and rather artily (Douglas Hickox reveals a disconcerting passion for overhead shots) through a busy schedule of pain, mutilation and death.
 With its absurdly contrived plot and strictly one-dimensional characters (Oliver Reed doing his broody bit, Ian McShane doing his cheery bit, and no one else getting a look in), it has absolutely nothing to offer except its gleeful, plentiful and largely unmotivated violence."

 Variety wrote: "The screenplay by Alexander Jacobs sometimes is difficult to follow, but Douglas Hickox's tense direction keeps movement at top speed. ...
 Reed's portrayal is topflight, Perhaps the more outstanding performance, however, is presented by Ian MacShane, as Reed's sidekick. ...
 Music by Stanley Myers captures the proper mood."

 Sight and Sound called it a "sluggish, thuggish thriller, remarkable only for the number of violent deaths it manages to cram in, and the amount of footage it expends on Oliver Reed brooding explosively."
 The Radio Times Guide to Films gave the film 3/5 stars, writing: "A splendid supporting cast of TV familiars and peculiars make this a juicy and none too subtle excursion into the underworld."
 Leslie Halliwell said: "Rough, tough action thriller; passes the time for hardened addicts."